fitsumtsehay/fitsumtsehay/README.md

 <h1>Hello!</>
 ### Hello! 👋
-<p>#### I’m Fitsum, a certified AWS Solutions Architect, software developer, Scrum Master, Full Stack Java Developer, and SharePoint developer with skills in Java, Python and JavaScript, who is eager to collaborate on user-focused software products and features for clients.</P>

 <!--
 **fitsumtsehay/fitsumtsehay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.